-I like to double this recipe, then freeze any extra cooked pancakes on a parchment or plastic wrap covered sheet pan.
-When frozen, bag up in a ziploc for instant pancakes to heat in the microwave on a busy morning.
-If you’d like to see some of my other pancakes breakfast items, check out this menu. 🙂
+I like to freeze any extra cooked pancakes (and sometimes I just make extra so I have enough to freeze) on a parchment or plastic wrap covered sheet pan.
+When frozen, bag up in a Ziploc for instant pancakes to heat in the microwave on a busy morning.
+If you’d like to see some of my other pancakes breakfast items, check out my Breakfast and Brunch menu.

 - 1 egg